Texas top court deals blow to clinics seeking to block abortion law | Law-Order

 Texas top court deals blow to clinics seeking to block abortion law

 The Texas Supreme Court ruled that only private citizens, not state officials, can enforce the law known as SB8 by suing anyone who performs or assists a woman in obtaining an abortion after about six weeks of pregnancy.
-The U.S. Supreme Court in December had allowed the case to partly move forward against those same licensing officials.
+The conservative-leaning U.S. Supreme Court in December allowed the case to partly move forward against only those same licensing officials and not others, while leaving the ban in place.

 Texas's high court on Friday effectively ended a challenge by clinics to a state law that banned most abortions in Texas by ruling that state officials including those tasked with doctor licensing have no role in enforcing the law.
 The Texas Supreme Court ruled that only private citizens, not state officials, can enforce the law known as SB8 by suing anyone who performs or assists a woman in obtaining an abortion after about six weeks of pregnancy.

-The U.S. Supreme Court in December had allowed the case to partly move forward against those same licensing officials.
-The clinics in the lawsuit sought an injunction barring them from enforcing the law, which took effect Sept.
-1. Suing the officials would have allowed the clinics to overcome a novel feature that has frustrated their ability to challenge it in federal court by placing enforcement in the hands of private citizens, rather than the state officials.
+The conservative-leaning U.S. Supreme Court in December allowed the case to partly move forward against only those same licensing officials and not others, while leaving the ban in place.
+Suing officials would have allowed the clinics to overcome a novel feature of the law that has frustrated their ability to challenge it in federal court by placing enforcement in the hands of private citizens, rather than the state officials.

+The clinics sought an injunction barring the officials from enforcing the law, which took effect Sept.
+1 and bans abortions after cardiac activity is detected in the embryo.
+Citizens can be awarded at least $10,000 for successful lawsuits.
 The clinics contend the law is unconstitutional under Roe v.
-Wade, the 1973 decision that made abortion legal nationwide, and that the conservative-leaning U.S. Supreme Court is now weighing rolling back or overturning in a Mississippi case.
-Other cases challenging the controversial Texas law are pending.
+Wade, the 1973 decision that made abortion legal nationwide, and that the U.S. Supreme Court with its 6-3 conservative majority is now weighing rolling back or overturning in a Mississippi case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)